ntljnsv/GNN_NodeClassification/README.md

 # GNN_NodeClassification
-Node classification with graph neural networks
+Node classification for Pytorch Actor dataset using Node2Vec and GraphSAGE.